HL7/v2-to-fhir/tank/ig-data/input/includes/datatype_mapping.md

       * There may be multiple flavors of the data type maps to support different mappings.
 The flavor is appended to the end of the data type name using [] brackets, e.g., CWE[Coding].
    * Vocabulary Mapping
       * The URL to the Vocabulary Map that is to be used for the coded element for this attribute.
+   * Assignment
+      * The value that is to be assigned to the FHIR Attribute referenced.
+If it is to be set to a particular string, it is uses "string".
+If it is to be set to a value in a v2 element or FHIR attribute, the identifier for that element/attribute is stated, e.g., PID-3.1 or Patient.identifier.value.
+Note these can be combined if multiple values need to be concatenated together.